www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/documentation/weekly-t54-maintain-guidelines-and-documentation.md

     * [ ] Create jokes via a chatbot, where the prompt asks to write a joke regarding a random piece of text in this project like a project's description.
 * [ ] Consider checking commits according to the guidlines via AI.
 # Done Tasks
+* [x] Project news are missing in the global changelog.
 * [x] Add padding to the left of lists, in order to avoid clipping.